dp9910/zipsocial/README.md

     - Implemented local optimistic UI updates for post interactions.
 - **Keypad Auto-Focus Prevention:**
     - Resolved issue where the numeric keypad would automatically appear on the feed tab after navigating back from other screens (e.g., "Create Post").
-    - Implemented explicit focus management using `FocusNode` and `didChangeDependencies` in `HomeScreen`.
+    - Implemented explicit focus management using `FocusNode` and `didChangeDependencies` in `HomeScreen` (also used for preferred zip code feature).

 ### Phase 4: Enhanced Post Features (Current Priority)
 - [x] Post interactions (like, dislike, save functionality)